 When teaching reading for pleasure in KS1 we have storytelling time for 20 minutes at least 4 x a week.
 Being exposed to storytelling allows children to be confident with vocabulary acquisition and understand the technical structure of stories.
 Similarly within KS2 we have daily reading aloud for 15 minutes.
 This is where the teacher will read a complementary text to their class and develop a real love for reading.
 In addition to this we also have DEAR (drop everything and read).
 This is where for 30 minutes every week children will either bring a book in from home or choose a book from the library and read with a peer or independently in our lovely reading areas.

+The impact of our approach to Reading is that children are excited to read and frequently recommend and talk about their favourite authors and texts.
 Impact is measured through outcomes, nationally reported at Early Years, End of KS1 and End of KS2 data.